-Thinking of booking a New Years Eve Cruise to watch the Sydney Fireworks and see 2015 out in style?
+Are you thinking of booking a New Years Eve Cruise to watch the Sydney Fireworks and see 2019 out in style?
 Well, you aren’t alone, questions about NYE cruises in Sydney fill travel forums and my inbox at this time of year.
-I don’t have a lot of experience NYE cruising, it’s usually outside my budget, to be honest, so I thought I would let Alex Whalley, who has his sea legs and knows the Sydney waterways well share his best tips.

-Accessible Pickup and Dropoff Location for your New Year’s Eve Cruise
+Accessible Pickup and drop-off Location for your New Year’s Eve Cruise

-There is nothing worse than finding out that the New Years Eve Cruise you have booked is actually leaving from a wharf on the Island of Mordor.
-Made especially worse when there are a few of you in the group, “only one shall pass” you know.
+There is nothing worse than finding out that the New Years Eve Cruise you have booked is leaving from a wharf on the Island of Mordor.
+Made notably worse when there are a few of you in the group, “only one shall pass” you know.
 Aaaaaannnyway.

-Make sure that not only is the location of the wharf central and convenient for everyone, but check also for the availability of parking in the immediate area.
-It is frustratingly inconvenient ending your cruise only to then demand that your sea legs carry you 3 kilometres through the city to locate your car.
+Make sure that not only is the location of the wharf central and convenient for everyone, but also check for the availability of parking in the immediate area.
+It is frustratingly inconvenient ending your cruise only to demand then that your sea legs carry you 3 kilometres through the city to find your car.

-Here is a link to an article listing the best 3 places to board your New Years Eve Cruise where parking and transport will not be affected:
+Here is a link to an article listing the best three places to board your New Years Eve Cruise where parking and transport will not be affected.

-BYO options are more common as many of the boats that provide New Years Eve Cruises do not have the room nor the facilities for wait staff and food preparation etc. I personally think BYO is the better option as not only does it reduce the overall cost of your cruise, it also means you can drink exactly what you want to drink.
-I’m sure there are many a connoisseur reading this and agreeing in earnest.
+BYO options are more common as many of the boats that provide New Years Eve Cruises do not have the room nor the facilities for wait staff and food preparation etc. I think BYO is the better option as not only does it cut the overall cost of your cruise, it also means you can drink exactly what you want to drink.
+I’m sure many a connoisseur are reading this and agreeing in earnest.

 Nearly all boats will have facilities for you to store your food and drink but again, make sure to check this for yourself first.
 Some boats will only have an esky or two and might necessitate you bringing your own – which actually might be easier anyway so again, check that this is OK with that particular boat.

-This may seem like such an obvious statement but, to be honest, this is probably the most important thing to check before booking your cruise.
+This may seem like such an obvious statement but, to be honest, this is probably the essential thing to check before booking your cruise.

 There are two elements to consider here:

-First of all, you want to make sure the boat and captain are well versed in New Years Eve and know where they are going to anchor and have a well-executed plan.
-Trust me when I say it’s a ‘*%& fight out there’ and if you are going on a cruise or chartering a boat with a smaller less experienced company/captain then you could find yourself anchored a long way away from the action.
+- First of all, you want to make sure the boat and captain are well versed in New Year’s Eve and know where they are going to anchor and have a well-executed plan.
+Trust me when I say it’s a ‘*%& fight out there’ and if you are going on a cruise or chartering a boat with a smaller less experienced company/captain, then you could find yourself anchored a long way away from the action.

-The second thing you need to check is visibility from the boat itself.
-Most of the boats have limited space outside or upstairs, some do not even have any upstairs at all – and as a result not everyone is watching the fireworks from outside.
-Make sure when you are chartering your cruise you pick a vessel that will accommodate the view you prefer.
+- The second thing you need to check is visibility from the boat itself.
+Most of the boats have limited space outside or upstairs, some do not even have any upstairs at all – and as a result, not everyone is watching the fireworks from outside.

-Every year Sydney Harbour is brought to life not just by the fireworks but also by the Harbour or Lights Parade, an annual pilgrimage of boats that make their way down Sydney Harbour.
+Every year Sydney Harbour is brought to life not just by the fireworks but also by the Harbour of Lights Parade, an annual pilgrimage of boats that make their way down Sydney Harbour.
 This in itself is a fantastic experience but whether you are in it or not has an impact on where and how soon you anchor.
-The boats that participate in this parade get the best anchor spots and are guaranteed the best seats in the house, literally.
+The boats that take part in this parade are said to get the best anchor spots.

-Check with your cruise operator to see if they have any boats participating in this parade as I highly recommend it, not just because you get a great anchor spot but because it truly is a breathtaking experience.
+Check with your cruise operator to see if they have any boats participating in this parade as I highly recommend it, not just because you get an excellent anchor spot but because it truly is a breathtaking experience.
 The Harbour of Lights official vessels is usually announced in determined in late August.
 Boats may then start advertising that they will be part of the parade.

-Have you experienced a NYE Cruise in Sydney?
+Have you experienced NYE Cruise in Sydney?
 Are they any tips we have missed?